metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 ### Backup

 Always keep a backup of everything on at least one drive that is offline and away from online machine.\
-If you have to bring it online, take down the rest of network.
+If you have to bring it online, bring down the rest of network.

-Suggestion of backup software is subjective, most secure method is external hard drive or separate computer.
+Suggested backup software is subjective, most secure method is external hard drive or separate computer.

 [Table of Contents](#table-of-contents)